scorpionjacky/linux-kernel/doc/linux-0.01-commentary.md

 we can manage to write this in C, but such “low level” coding looks more clear in assembly.
 Of course, if we want to write values into certain registers as part of the “initialization”, we will have to use some inline assembly statements.
 So more than 75% of our C code will be inline assembly.
-Why clutter C code with inline assembly rather than using assembly directly ?
+Why clutter C code with inline assembly rather than using assembly directly?

 5.1.3. linux/init Directory

 5.1.3.1.
 The “main” Kernel - init/main.c

 Well, main.c contais the function main().
 We jump from the code in head.s to the main in init/main.c.
 Now what does the code in main.c do ?
 Again, before the actual kernel starts running, we have to do all the “initialization” stuff like initializing the console, hard disk,